devbagga2675/nuvprojectmanagement_frontend/README.md

 cd "folder name"
 npm install //to install all the dependencies npm run dev //to run the app on localserver port 5173

+go to url "localhost:5173/" on any web browser on your device